Lightweighting in Cars: One Weird Chart That Should Convince Auto Makers

 New advocacy graphic demonstrates the roll of plastics and composite lightweighting in maintaining safety.
 Research shows that as cars lightweight, weight reductions alone can reduce traffic fatalities.
 More aggressive weight reductions than needed to achieve current proposed CAFE standards can save even more lives.
 Learn More

 Interested in learning even more about lightweighting?
-Click here to review Chapter 8 of the Department of Energy’s Quadrennial Technology Review of 2015.
+Learn about the Department of Energy’s support of advanced-materials research for automotive lightweighting.